catalyst-cooperative/pudl-archiver/README.md

 - `--initialize`: used for creating an archive for a new dataset that doesn't currently exist on zenodo.
 If successful, this command will automatically add the new Zenodo DOI to the `dataset_doi.yaml` file.
-- `--dry-run`: used for testing, it ignores all Zenodo write operations.
 - `--all`: shortcut for archiving all datasets that we have defined archivers for.
 Overrides `--datasets`.